AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 120 feet
 **Components:**   :: V, S
 **Duration:**     :: Concentration, up to 1 minute
-You tap into the nightmares of a creature you can see within range and create an illusory manifestation of its deepest fears, visible only to that creature.
-The target must make a Wisdom Saving Throw.
-On a failed save, the target takes 6d10 Psychic damage and becomes frightened for the duration.
-On a successful save, the target takes half as much damage and the spell ends.
-At the end of each of the target's turns before the spell ends, the target must succeed on a Wisdom Saving Throw or take 6d10 Psychic damage.
+You tap into the nightmares of a creature you can see within range and create an illusion of its deepest fears, visible only to that creature.
+The target makes a Wisdom Saving Throw.
+On a failed save, the target takes 6d10 Psychic damage and has Disadvantage on Ability Checks and Attack Rolls for the duration.
+On a successful save, the target takes half as much damage, and the spell ends.

+For the duration, the target makes a Wisdom saving throw at the end of each of its turns.
+On a failed save, it takes the Psychic damage again.
 On a successful save, the spell ends.

-**Using a Higher-Level Spell Slot.** The damage increases by 1d10 for each Spell Slot Level above 4.
+***Using a Higher-Level Spell Slot.*** The damage increases by 1d10 for each Spell Slot Level above 4.

 :